Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 The source code is contained in the [src](./src) folder in this git repo.
 It is the evolution of a starter project provided directly by Udacity, where three files where modified: [FusionEKF.cpp](./src/FusionEKF.cpp), [kalman_filter.cpp](./src/kalman_filter.cpp) and [tools.cpp](./src/tools.cpp).
 The other files have been left fundamentally unchanged.

+The following sections of this writeup will provide details on the filter operations and the data flow, and in doing so the fundamental pieces of the code will be explained.
+A final section will show the results of the filter running against two different data sets.

 [//]: # (Image References)